yagorezende/extremexp_accesscontrol/README.md

 ## Future Discussion
-This project developed the Keycloak Middleware, referred to as Auth Middleware in the image, as an internal module.
+This project developed the Keycloak Middleware as an internal module, referred to as Auth Middleware in the image.
 In the future, this module should be accessible to other ExtremeXP modules, especially those supporting the [Graphical Editor's](https://github.com/ExtremeXP-VU/ExtremeXP-graphical-editor) backend.
 There are two options to achieve this:

 1. **Integrate into the same project**: Incorporate the translator project as one of the [Graphical Editor's](https://github.com/ExtremeXP-VU/ExtremeXP-graphical-editor) backends.
 This makes the module locally accessible and simplifies integration.